FDC: 24 (4 covers with 1 stamp each x 6 different postmarks),

 some paleontologists argue that this is not a valid species and instead is a variant of Pliosaurus rossicus or another Pliosaur.

-The woolly mammoth (lived 300-200 thousand years ago) is an extinct species of the mammoth of the elephant family.
+The Woolly Mammoth (Mammuthus primigenius), is an extinct species of the mammoths of the elephant family who

 "Mammoth, (genus Mammuthus), any member of an extinct group of elephants found as fossils in Pleistocene deposits

 (2.6 million years ago - 11,700 years ago), over every continent except Australia and South America and in early Holocene deposits of North America.